Red House, Bexleyheath: William Morris at Red House

 William Morris was born in Walthamstow, Essex, on 24 March 1834, and raised in a wealthy middle-class family.
 Although his father died in 1847, the Morris family remained affluent as a result of shares in the Devon Great Consols copper mines.
-In 1853 Morris began university studies at Oxford University's Exeter College, focusing on Classics.
-There, he developed a keen interest in Medieval history and Medieval architecture, inspired by Oxford's many medieval buildings.
-This interest was tied to Britain's growing Medievalist movement, a form of Romanticism that rejected many of the values of Victorian industrial capitalism.
+In 1853 Morris began university studies at Exeter College, Oxford, focusing on Classics.
+There, he developed a keen interest in medieval history and medieval architecture, inspired by Oxford's many medieval buildings.
+This interest was tied to Britain's growing medievalist movement, a form of Romanticism that rejected many of the values of Victorian industrial capitalism.
 For Morris, the Middle Ages represented an era with strong chivalric values and an organic, pre-capitalist sense of community, both of which he deemed preferable to his own period.
 He was heavily influenced by the writings of art critic John Ruskin, being particularly inspired by his chapter "On the Nature of Gothic Architecture" in the second volume of The Stones of Venice.
 Morris adopted Ruskin's philosophy of rejecting the tawdry industrial manufacture of decorative arts and architecture in favour of a return to hand-craftsmanship, raising artisans to the status of artists, and creating art that should be affordable and hand-made, with no hierarchy of artistic mediums.

 At Oxford, Morris became the best friend of fellow undergraduate Edward Burne-Jones; they had a shared attitude to life and a keen mutual interest in Arthurianism.
 Having passed his finals and been awarded a BA in 1856, Morris began an apprenticeship with the Oxford-based Gothic revival architect George Edmund Street in January 1856.
 There he was placed under the supervision of Philip Webb, who became a close friend.
 He soon relocated to Street's London office, in August 1856 moving into a flat in Bloomsbury, Central London with Burne-Jones.
 Morris was fascinated by London but dismayed at its pollution and rapid expansion into neighbouring countryside, describing it as "the spreading sore".
 Preferring rural life, Morris became increasingly fascinated with the Pre-Raphaelites and soon met one of the foremost Pre-Raphaelite painters, Dante Gabriel Rossetti, after Burne-Jones became Rossetti's disciple; the three soon became close friends.
 Through Rossetti, Morris came to associate with poet Robert Browning, and the artists Arthur Hughes, Thomas Woolner, and Ford Madox Brown.
 At Rossetti's recommendation, Morris and Burne-Jones moved in together to a flat at No. 17 Red Lion Square in Bloomsbury by November 1856.
-Morris designed and commissioned furniture for the flat in a Medieval style, much of which he painted with Arthurian scenes in a direct rejection of mainstream artistic tastes.
+Morris designed and commissioned furniture for the flat in a medieval style, much of which he painted with Arthurian scenes in a direct rejection of mainstream artistic tastes.